alliedmodders/ambuild/README.md

 AMBuild is a lightweight build system designed for performance and accuracy.
-There are two versions provided - the original version, released in 2009, and AMBuild 2, a modernized rewrite released in 2013.
-Both are geared at C/C++ projects which require programmatic flexibility in their builds, and precise control over C/C++ compiler flags.
+It is geared toward C/C++ projects which require programmatic flexibility in their builds and precise control over C/C++ compiler flags.

+AMBuild requires Python 2.6 or higher, or Python 3.1 or higher.

 For more information, see: https://wiki.alliedmods.net/AMBuild

-AMBuild requires Python 2.6 or higher, or Python 3.1 or higher.

 # AMBuild 2

-AMBuild 2 is a highly efficient build system designed to replace "Alpha"-generation build systems[1], such as SCons or Make.
+AMBuild 2 is a highly efficient build system designed to replace "Alpha"-generation tools[1], such as SCons or Make.
 It is not a replacement for IDE project files, nor is it a front-end tool for generating other build system files, such as CMake.
 AMBuild is designed with three features in mind:

 * Accuracy.
-AMBuild guarantees that you never need to clean a build.
-Incremental builds should never fail or produce unexpected results.
+AMBuild guarantees that you never need to "clean" a build.
+Incremental builds should always produce the same exact result as a clean build; anything less is asking for trouble, and rebuilds are a waste of developer time.
 * Speed.
 Many build systems need to traverse the entire dependency graph.
 AMBuild only needs to find which files have changed.
 In addition, AMBuild will parallelize any independent tasks.
 * Programmability.
 Build scripts are written in Python, affording a great deal of flexibility for describing the build process.